geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_register_your_own_component.md

 1. This import is required for correct type hinting of the `from_config` class method’s return type.

-We have to specify the path to the plugins directory containing `my_tiles_processor.py` in the configuration file, so that aviary knows where to look for the custom components.
+We have to specify the path to the plugins directory containing `my_tiles_processor.py` in the config file, so that aviary knows where to look for the custom components.

 ``` yaml title="config.yaml"
 # Configure the pipeline here